-The Council may, in exceptional circumstances, grant an exception to policy for bedroom needs.
+- 5.17 All applicants on Homeseeker Plus are subject to a bedroom needs assessment residents decanting will also be subject to this. - 5.18 The Council may, in exceptional circumstances, grant an exception to policy for bedroom needs.
 For example, where there is a proven medical need for an extra bedroom or to enable best use of stock.
 Exception may also be granted for applicants bidding on bungalows or hard to let properties.
-All decisions regarding exception to policy are made by the Housing Advice Manager, in consultation with the Tenancy Services Manager and input from the Tenant Liaison Officer In all cases an assessment of financial viability will be made and consideration given to whether recent welfare reforms will impact on the ability of the tenant to maintain the tenancy.

-Where a resident is subject to a Final Offer (see below) this will be made by the Council and will be in accordance with the households bedroom needs assessment, there will be no under-occupancy granted in this case, regardless of the size of the original home.
+All decisions regarding exception to policy are made by the Housing Advice Manager, in consultation with the Housing Manager and input from the Lettings Officer.
+In all cases an assessment of financial viability will be made and consideration given to whether recent welfare reforms will impact on the ability of the tenant to maintain the tenancy and what support (if any) can be provided or signposted to the tenant. - 5.19 Where a resident is subject to a Final Offer (see below) this will be made by the Council and will be in accordance with the household's bedroom needs assessment, there will be no under-occupancy granted in this case, regardless of the size of the original home.

-5.3 Property Inspection
+5.20 Property Inspection

-All decant properties will be inspected in line with the Council's voids process to make sure they are in an acceptable and safe condition.
+5.21 All decant properties will be inspected in line with the Council's voids process to make sure they are in an acceptable and safe condition.
 Where a new kitchen or bathroom is required this will be carried out as part of the void works following validation from the contract team.
 Taking and recording of electrical, gas and water meter readings are part of this process.
 As tenants will be dealing with their utility providers directly, they should also make sure they take their own meter readings to avoid any later dispute.
+If any tenants have particular issues with taking their own readings (e.g. disability) the Lettings Officer may support or liaise with any person/agencies providing support to the tenant with the tenant's consent.